AY2122S2-CS2113-T11-1/tp/docs/team/aiman-imtiaz.md

 ``

-The following steps exhibit how `AssignHousekeeperCommand` and `AssignmentMap` fit together in the structure and how the mechanism for adding an assinment behaves at each step.
+The following steps exhibit how `AssignHousekeeperCommand` and `AssignmentMap` fit together in the structure and how the mechanism for adding an assignment behaves at each step.

 __Step 1.__ The user launches the application.
 In the `Duke` class, an empty instance of the `AssignmentMap` class, called `assignmentMap`, is created.